fazdendev/adaptive-body-min-width/README.md

 # Responsive function body min-width

-This is a feature that adds a min-width feature to the body in Firefox and Safari.
+This is a function that adds a min-width feature to the body in Firefox and Safari.
 Full article at https://habr.com/en/post/686748/ (ru)

 ## How to use

 ### Select a scaling implementation option.
-In both cases, the function is run when the screen width becomes less than or equal to the value passed to it.
+In both cases, the function is run only when the screen width becomes less than or equal to the argument passed to it.

 In the transform-function.js file, scaling occurs by changing the body - transform: scale() and width properties.
 The advantage of this method is that the function works on both PC and mobile devices.